andrea260198/QuantFinanceCpp/README.md

 ## CERN Root

-The goal would be to create plots using **CERN Root** framwork, which was developed to plot the results from the experiments at CERN in Geneva.
+The goal would be to create plots using **CERN Root** framework, which was developed to plot the results from the experiments at CERN in Geneva.

 This is still a work in progress.